iloveitaly/lunchmoney-amazon/readme.md

 - [ ] Should match up refunds and categorize them appropriately
 - [ ] Mapping JSON should be a CLI argument
+- [ ] Indicate which purchases are HSA/FSA eligible and maybe generate receipt?